execute

 - Sub-agents: 2+ independent changes touching different files.
 Front-load context: scope, relevant code, domain skill name.

 Sequential is fine when phases are tightly coupled.
 Before parallelizing, ask: "Does any phase's output become another phase's input?"
-If one phase defines a type/interface that another consumes, they share an API contract and must be sequential — otherwise each invents its own version.
-Only phases with no type-level coupling can overlap.
+Phases with shared type-level contracts must be sequential.

 4. Verify